CHAPTER 7: ETHICS

 A. MORAL OBJECTIVISM AND RELATIVISM

 An initial puzzle about morality concerns its ultimate source: where does morality come from?
-Do we create it or is it etched into the stars?
+Do we create it or is it embedded in the stars?
 Imagine that in a distant country two bank robbers in body armor blasted off 1,200 bullets; when they finally surrendered the Mayor gave the gunmen the Keys to the City in reward for their outstanding display of strength and courage.
 How would you respond to this story?
-On the one hand you might say that the Mayor was crazy: what the gunmen did was simply wrong and their actions should be punished, not rewarded.
+On the one hand you might say that the Mayor was crazy: what the gunmen did was simply wrong, and their actions should be punished, not rewarded.
 There is an unchanging standard of justice that everyone must abide by, wherever they are in the world.
-This is the position of moral objectivism, which, at the risk of oversimplification, has three main features that many traditional philosophers embrace.
+This is the position of moral objectivism, which has three main features that many traditional philosophers embrace.
 First, morality is objective in the sense that ultimate moral standards exist independently of humans.
 Often this is described as a spiritual realm which is fixed and permanent, unlike the physical world of human society that is in constant flux.
 Second, moral standards do not change throughout time; they are eternal.
 The true standards of morality that people followed thousands of years ago still apply today and will apply in the future.
 Third, moral standards are universal in the sense that they apply to everyone.
 No one can claim to be immune from the demands that true morality places on us all.

-While Plato’s theory of the forms is one of the more philosophically sophisticated accounts of moral objectivism, there are other suggested ways of grounding morality in an objective reality.
+While Plato’s theory of the Forms is one of the more philosophically sophisticated accounts of moral objectivism, philosophers have suggested other ways of grounding morality in an objective reality.
 One of these is religious: morality is a creation of God’s will and is commanded by him for all of us to perform.
-God’s very nature, then, is the source and substance of morality; in a sense, the objective nature of morality is God’s mind.
+God’s very nature, then, is the source and substance of morality, and the objective nature of morality is God’s mind.
 While believers in many religious traditions have embraced this theory, it has an important obstacle: even if God does exist, it’s not clear how we know what moral values he has commanded.
 Some suggest that God speaks to us directly, or that God has given us a moral conscience, or that God has inscribed moral rules into scripture.
 Each of these avenues of divine revelation, though, requires a great deal of trust.
 Should we believe someone who says that God told him to bomb an abortion clinic?
 Should we trust a political leader whose conscience tells him to wage a religious war against an enemy country?
 Should we trust a religious leader’s scriptural interpretation that some races are superior to others?
 These are extreme examples, but they suggest that claims to know God’s mind cannot be taken at face value.
 Rather, we often evaluate claims of divine revelation based on an independent standard of rightness that has nothing to do with God or religion.

 We consider it shameful to have sex with a woman in public, but it is not thought so by some of the people from India.
 They had sex publicly with indifference, like the philosopher Crates, as the story goes.
 Additionally, prostitution is shameful and disgraceful among us, but for many of the Egyptians it is highly respected.
 They say that women with the greatest number of lovers wear an ornamental ankle ring as a proud token of their accomplishments.
 Some of the girls marry after collecting a dowry beforehand by means of prostitution.
 We find the Stoics maintaining that it is acceptable to keep company with a prostitute or to live on the profits of prostitution.
 [Outlines of Skepticism, 3:24]